AnebitOfficial/Autonomous-UGV-with-2D-RPLidar/README.md

 This repository primarily focuses on the software developed by the team and how they integrated it with the existing built-in software.

-You can reach out the demonstration of the project via: https://www.youtube.com/watch?v=hH-_FYtKOSE
+You can reach out the demonstration of the project video via: https://www.youtube.com/watch?v=hH-_FYtKOSE

 Also, you follow us on Instagram: https://www.instagram.com/anebit.official/?hl=tr